 Psychiatric Nurse

-Psychiatric nurses are registered nurses who have the skills, training, and education to help individuals, groups, and families who need mental health care treatment.
-Nurses in this specialization can help develop and implement plans that will have clients on the path towards a more grounded and centered mental state.
+Psychiatric nurses are registered nurses with the skills, training, and education to help individuals, groups, and families needing mental health care treatment.
+Nurses in this specialization can help develop and implement plans that will help clients achieve a more grounded and centered mental state.
 This job requires a high degree of empathy and understanding, strong boundaries, and the ability to enforce rules.

 To become a psychiatric nurse, one must first earn a general nursing degree.
 This can be either an associate’s degree in nursing (ADN) or a bachelor’s of science in nursing (BSN), although a BSN offers more employment opportunities and is preferred by employers.